My eldest child, who is 7, likes to be alone.

 If I’m being completely honest, I was worried the neighbors might think I was being neglectful and I’d get an unexpected visit from CPS.

-My first step, of course, was to consult the rules.
+My first step, of course, was to consult the law.
 Legally speaking, was it okay to leave my 7-year-old by himself?

 In my case, in New York state, the answer is yes.
 There is no law dictating how old a child has to be before you can leave him alone, although the Child Protective Services website does offer some helpful guidelines: “Some children are responsible, intelligent, and independent enough to be left alone at 12 or 13 years of age … Parents and guardians need to make intelligent, reasoned decisions regarding these matters.”